-"Jarrahdale is listed by the Trust as an Historic Town, important from the 1830s when valuable timber was exported across the world.
+Jarrahdale is listed by the National Trust WA (the Trust) as an Historic Town, important from the 1830s when valuable timber was exported across the world.

-The Shire has had the objective of developing a park promoting the historical significance of Jarrahdale since 1991.
-Heritage Park has been the subject of numerous concept designs, conservation, and management plans, as well as operational reports.
-It is unclear what have been adopted, noted, or rejected by key stakeholders, and the Project has lost its momentum.
+The Shire of Serpentine Jarrahdale (the Shire) has had the objective of developing a park promoting the historical significance of Jarrahdale since 1991.
+Heritage Park (the Site) has been the subject of numerous concept designs, conservation, and management plans, as well as operational reports.
+It is unclear what have been adopted, noted, or rejected by key stakeholders, and the project has lost its momentum.

-The adoption of the Jarrahdale Trail Town Business Case in 2021 has provided a fresh context and opportunity for the Project.
-The Shire is keen to ensure viable development of the Site and have requested the development of a feasibility study into entering a lease of the Site with the Trust.
+The adoption of the Jarrahdale Trail Town Business Case in 2021 has provided a fresh context and opportunity to revisit the project.
+To ensure the viable development of the Site, a feasibility study (Attachment 3 - the Jarrahdale Heritage Park Business Case) has been developed.

 Considering its location, the Site represents a prime "landing point" for visitors, and a potential trail head connecting Jarrahdale trails network.
 Consequently, the development of the Site should embody the town centre by design, enabling social interaction, supporting sport and recreational activities, as well as a range of activation events all year around.
-The Project should consider activities such as nature play, orienteering, fitness exercise (including trail running), sculpture walks (ephemeral and permanent public arts), as well as cultural & heritage walks.
+The Project should consider activities such as nature play, orienteering, fitness exercise (including trail running), sculpture walks (ephemeral and permanent public arts), as well as cultural and heritage walks.
 The Site should offer a safe environment to experience the forest, while celebrating the unique identity of the place.

-The Site is foreseen as playing a function in the future Jarrahdale Trail Town.
+The Site is foreseen as playing a function in the future Jarrahdale Trail Town status and tourism destination.
 Consequently, it should be developed as part of an eco-system including other sites: